ericclack/tkgamelib/doc/python_challenges.md

 * print with a /

 ### 2.3 What about fractions?
-Add to 2.2 a print command to print a fraction.
+Add to 2.2 a print command to print a fraction (2/3, 3/4 or similar).

 Does it work?